Who we are

 Secondary Schools Work

 Working across all 6 Spelthorne Borough Secondary schools, our team of Relational Support Workers (plus one Relational Counsellor) provide hundreds of hours of 1:1 and group work support.
-We also have a team based in Esher and at Magna Carta
+We also have team based at Esher High, Hinchley Wood and Jubilee High in Addlestone.

-Emerge is a new project and is based at St. Peter’s Hospital Chertsey.
-A team of volunteers works alongside the Emergency Department team to provide pastoral care for young people who have been admitted as a result of attempted suicide or self-harm injury.
+Emerge is a new project, based at St. Peter’s Hospital, Chertsey.
+A team of volunteers works alongside the Emergency Department team, providing pastoral care for young people (10-25) who have been admitted as a result of attempted suicide or self-harm injury.

 The levels of need in schools is increasing, meaning additional pressure and stress on an already under pressure and stretched NHS.
 Peripatetic Counselling allows our team to access clinical support for students who need it in a much quicker way than traditional mental health services can provide.